synechron-finlabs/quorum-maker/README.md

 ## Mobile Device Support

 Quorum Maker provides a responsive Web UI that can be viewed from smaller Mobile devices as well.
 We belive that having been able to monitor the network, view transactions and logs, approve/reject request from a mobile device will be a tremendous help for network administrators.
-Clubbed these with E-Mail notification feature of Quorum Maker, Suport team can be available 24x7.
+Clubbed these with E-Mail notification feature of Quorum Maker, Support team can be available 24x7.

 ![Screenshot 19](img/screenshot19.png) ![](img/gap.png) ![Screenshot 20](img/screenshot20.png)

-> Note: Quorum Maker assumes user authentication and autherization will be handled by exisisting organizational security tools.
+> Note: Quorum Maker assumes user authentication and authorization will be handled by existing organizational security tools.
 A future release will support SSL and HTTPS.

 > Tip: Developers can expose Web UI running on their laptop using services like **ngrok** (https://ngrok.com/) for experimental purposes.